 We offer a rolling programme of seminars as well as providing regular briefing notes and other articles and updates as part of our Radcliffe Chambers Resource initiative for clients.
 All seminars are free of charge and are fully accredited by the Solicitors Regulation Authority.
-For full details please contact our Business Development and Marketing Manager: Tracey Fordham If you wish to attend any of our seminars please complete our registration form.
+For full details please contact our Marketing Assistant: Ellen Simmons.
+If you wish to attend any of our seminars please complete our registration form.

 Michael Heywood, Katherine McQuail and Justin Holmes are speaking at this seminar organised by Bond Dickinson at their offices in Leeds next Thursday 30th January.